javimosch/mont-blanc/docs/fixes_may_03.md

     Clicking ADD adds a new row to select a file.
 Clicking the upload icon will upload the file and save the diag again.
     After the save proccess, you can press the ADD button again to add another file row.

+###The colored background block on home page wich change color for each diag, could have the same width as the booking block above
+ - DONE